Delays frustrate prosecutors in 8-year-old’s death in Bullhead City

-Mohave County Deputy Attorney Greg McPhillips said those delays need to stop, the Today’s News-Herald newspaper reported.
+Mohave County Deputy Attorney Greg McPhillips said those delays need to stop, the Today’s News-Herald newspaper of Lake Havasu City reported.

 The trial of Justin James Rector is scheduled to begin next April after four years of delays.
 But Phoenix attorney Julia Cassels is still trying to gather expert witnesses to testify in Rector’s defense.